brettkromkamp/topic-db/TUTORIAL.rst

     acme = Topic(identifier='acme', base_name='Acme Corporation')
     jane = Topic(identifier='jane', base_name='Jane')
-    acme = Topic(identifier='john', base_name='John')
+    john = Topic(identifier='john', base_name='John')
-    acme = Topic(identifier='peter', base_name='Peter')
+    peter = Topic(identifier='peter', base_name='Peter')
-    acme = Topic(identifier='mary', base_name='Mary')
+    mary = Topic(identifier='mary', base_name='Mary')

 That's it.
-The accompanying topic models have been created.
-The ``identifier`` parameter is what we'll be using to reference the accompanying topic model when establishing one or more relationships between topics (by means of associations, in topic map terminology).
+The accompanying topic objects have been created.
+The next step would be to create the associations to establish the different kind of relationships between the topics and the roles each topic plays in the accompanying relationship.